stackedflows/Machine-Learning/README.md

 # Coding-and-Training-A-Basic-Chatbot-Python/Ananconda

-The relevant files here are main.py and intents.js
+The relevant file here is train.py

 This tutorial is a good place to start